sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/pipelines.md

 ---

 {{% notice warning %}}
-**IMPORTANT**: The pipelines resources described on this page are different from the handler resources you can create with the [pipeline API](../../../api/pipeline/).<br><br>
+**IMPORTANT**: The pipeline resources described on this page are different from the handler resources you can create with the [pipeline API](../../../api/pipeline/).<br><br>
-The [pipeline API](../../../api/pipeline/) does not create pipelines resources.
+The [pipeline API](../../../api/pipeline/) does not create pipeline resources.
-Instead, it allows you to create handlers that can **only** be used in pipelines resources.
+Instead, it allows you to create handlers that can **only** be used in pipeline resources.
 Read the [Sumo Logic metrics handlers reference](../../observability-pipeline/observe-process/sumo-logic-metrics-handlers) and [TCP stream handlers reference](../../observability-pipeline/observe-process/tcp-stream-handlers) for more information.
 {{% /notice %}}